 In an effort to pursue teaching at a collegiate level and to provide TNLDS clients with more options, Tim earned his Master of Professional Studies in Organizational Communication with concentrations in Alternative Dispute Resolution and Organizational Development, Training, and Learning in 2015.

 Tim volunteers as a mediator with the Knoxville Community Mediation Center in both family and civil courts.
 Tim is a listed Rule 31 General Civil mediator.
 He has done all the required training for family as well as the training required for mediating cases involving domestic violence and building the appropriate work experience before he can re-submit to be listed under Rule 31 Family.

-Tim is now an Instructor of Communication at Walters State Community College.
-He is also the assistant debate coach for the Award Winning WSCC Debate team and often travels with the team to various tournaments across the state.
+From 2015-2020 Tim was Instructor of Communication at Walters State Community College.
+He was also the assistant debate coach for the Award Winning WSCC Debate team.
+He has since returned to a full-time position in Tennessee Land Development services.

 You can find more information about Tim at his personal site www.timhowell.info

 Chelsea graduated from Walters State Community College at the same time she graduated from Sevier County High School.
-She earned an associate of science in Speech Communication and graduated with honours.
+She earned an associate of science in Speech Communication and graduated with honors.
 Chelsea is enrolled at Middle Tennessee State University, where she is majoring in Communication Studies.
-She is currently working as the office manager and parttime draftsman.
+She is currently working as a field crew member and part-time office assistant.

-Ms Hendrix’s education goals beyond her bachelor degree are not yet concrete.
+Ms. Hendrix’s education goals beyond her bachelor’s degree are not yet concrete.
 She may pursue a Juris Doctorate or perhaps a Master Degree in a communication-related field, but for now, she is concentrating on her current studies and her work in land surveying.